 Circuit filters are price bands imposed by the Securities Exchange Board of India (SEBI) to restrict the movement of stock prices (up or down), of listed securities.
 This is to curb manipulation done in share prices by operators.

-Stock exchanges introduced circuit filters, as per SEBI guidelines to prevent a steel fall/rise in stock prices and to safe gaurd interest of investors from volatility in price.
+Stock exchanges introduced circuit filters, as per SEBI guidelines to prevent a steep fall/rise in stock prices and to safe guard interest of investors from volatility in price.

 How do they work?

 When the stock price breaches a stipulated price band as decided by stock exchanges, trading in that particular stock is suspended.
 For example, if you have a share price of Rs 100, and there is a circuit breaker of 5%, it will stop trading if the share price goes above Rs 105.
 Similarly. if the stock drops below Rs 95, the lower end circuit filter is applied and trading is suspended.

 There are three circuit filters for indices - 10%, 15%, and 20%.
 These filters are applied to Sensex or Nifty whichever crosses the limit first.
 The trigger also depends on the time at which it occurs.

 10% drift on either side

 If the drift is before 1 pm – 1 hour halt

 If the drift is after 1 but before 2:30 pm – half an hour halt